hmpbtrev/testing_code/README.md

-# testing_code
+# MATLAB scripts for "Modeling the effectiveness of RT-PCR, RT-LAMP, and antigen testing strategies for COVID-19 control"

-This repository contains the code used in the study "Modeling the effectiveness of RT-PCR, RT-LAMP, and antigen testing strategies for COVID-19 control"
+This repository contains the MATLAB code used in the study "Modeling the effectiveness of RT-PCR, RT-LAMP, and antigen testing strategies for COVID-19 control"